LsHallo/ets2-dedicated-convoy-server/README.md

         - You need to mount `/root/.local/share/Euro Truck Simulator 2` to a local directory using your docker run config.
         - Place the files in the mounted directory.
 E.g.: `/opt/ets2`
     - Restart your server

+# Troubleshooting

+## Login Error 106
+Login error 106 indicates that your logon token is invalid.
+The token will lose validity after some time and you will need to generate a new one.

+See [ETS_SERVER_README.md](ETS_SERVER_README.md#7-server-logon-token) to genrate a new token.

+## Login Error 15
+Login error 15 indicated that it is for the wrong game.
+Please check that you have not used your ETS token for ATS or similar.
+To check if the token is still valid log into steam in a browser and go to [https://steamcommunity.com/dev/managegameservers](https://steamcommunity.com/dev/managegameservers).
+If the token has strike through it is no longer valid.
+See [ETS_SERVER_README.md](ETS_SERVER_README.md#7-server-logon-token) to genrate a new token.